Mahajamba Usine

-Mahajamba Usine is served by a local airport.
+Mahajamba Usine is served by a local airport in Fenoarivo Besakoa.

 Primary and junior level secondary education are available in town.
 The majority 80% of the population of the commune are farmers.
 The most important crops are rice and peanuts, while other important agricultural products are bananas and cassava.
 Industry and services provide employment for 7% and 2% of the population, respectively.
 Additionally fishing employs 11% of the population.

+Geography

+This municipality is located on the coastline of Boeny and almost half its surface are made up by mangroves and bodies of water, including the Mahajamba river.

+In 1993 also the first prawn farm of Madagascar settled here, Aqualma (Aquaculture de la Mahajamba).
+It comes up for almost the entire budget of the municipality.